top of page

 For Your Consideration: Being a Comedy Hobbiest

-When I first started doing comedy, I was so insecure in my worthiness of even holding the microphone that the label of “hobbiest” had the power to decimate my confidence.
+When I first started doing comedy, in fact, I was so insecure in my worthiness of even holding the microphone that the label of “hobbiest” had the power to decimate my confidence.
 I pretended that I could see myself as a road comic (lol I’m a homebody).
 I purported to want to live life like Mike Birbiglia in Sleepwalk With Me, a both brutally honest and romanticized depiction of the life of a comic on the road.
 Even after I decided to stop playing “the game” of comedy, I was still pretending like being a traveling comic was an option for me.
 I can see doing short trips and maybe even a small tour here and there, but a professional comedian?
 Me?
 Chyeah right.
 Not only is the lifestyle completely unrealistic, but Momma wants early retirement!

 If you’re funny, if you have a fresh perspective, work hard, show up on time, and stick up for others, I want to work with you… regardless of your long-term ambitions.
 My happy medium is being a comedy hobbiest who acts professionally.
 I take my hobby seriously.
 Some of my favorite people to work with are the most professional comedy hobbiests I know.